 Downtown Hartford is the region’s business, arts, culture and entertainment epicenter encompassing the area’s largest daytime office population, a growing residential community, great restaurants and nightlife.
 The Hartford Business Improvement District’s Street Banner Program helps to create an attractive environment for employees, visitors and residents of downtown hartford.

-The HBID works with the City of Hartford, the Hartford Parking Authority, property owners, tenants, and merchants to execute the Pratt Street Patio.
-HBID Ambassadors close and open the street, set up and remove tables and chairs, and monitor the street for cleanliness and safety.
+We work with the City of Hartford, the Hartford Parking Authority, property owners, tenants, and merchants to execute the Pratt Street Patio.
+Our Ambassadors close and open the street, set up and remove tables and chairs, and monitor the street for cleanliness and safety.
 Responding for increased outdoor gathering spaces, we were able to facilitate a transition from a weekday lunchtime street closure to a full-time pedestrian-only thoroughfare.
 This allowed restaurants to offer evening and weekend outdoor dining for longer periods than ever before.
 We produce live music through a grant from the Richard P. Garmany Fund, turning Pratt Street into one of the only consistently programmed live music venues in the state throughout the summer and autumn months.